ghedo/pflask/README.md

   /sbin/init
 ```

-This is the same as the previous command, except that it will mount a
-copy-on-write filesystem on /.
-Any change to files and directories will be saved
+This will mount a copy-on-write filesystem on the / of the container.
+Any change
+to files and directories will be saved in `/tmp/overlay` so that the container
-in `/tmp/overlay` so that the container directory (`/path/to/container`) will be
+root directory (`/path/to/container`) will be unaffected.
-unaffected.

 Note that this requires support for AuFS on the host system.
 Also, AuFS does not
 (yet?) support user namespaces, so that they need to be disabled (that's what